Karampouzouklis/zone01_go-reloaded/PROGRESS.md

 3. Handle single quotes with proper spacing (no spaces inside quotes)
 4. Write comprehensive tests for quote positioning and pairing
 5. Maintain step-by-step Go learning approach with explanations
+6. **Note**: All code now uses "Command" terminology instead of "Marker"

 ### Session Restoration Command
 **To continue in a new session, simply say:**